 Simba Hybrid Pro review: design & comfort

 The Simba Hybrid Pro is a hefty 28cm deep, which is in line with other equivalently engineered mattresses, such as the Brooke + Wilde Elite Mattress.
-It's available in single, double, king or super-king sizes in the UK.
+It's available in Single, Double, King or Super King sizes in the UK.

 Whew, it's a lot.
-But the great news is that we found the end result to be extremely comfortable.
+But the great news is that I found the end result to be extremely comfortable.
 The top layer of softness lives up to its name, giving you something to sink into as you lay down… but just a little.
 Then you hit the supportive layers underneath, and there's a strong level of firmness here.
-Simba rates the Hybrid Pro as a 6.5 out of 10 on the firmness scale, that feels about right to us.
-We've found it great for supporting the back while still being a long way away from feeling hard.
+Simba rates the Hybrid Pro as a 6.5 out of 10 on the firmness scale, that feels about right to me.
+I've found it great for supporting the back while still being a long way away from feeling hard.
 For side sleeping, it's forgiving enough to shape around you and still hold well.

 That underlying firmness means it's easy enough to move yourself around on, and the support extends well to the edges – you won't feel like you're at risk of sliding off when you get close to them, and sitting on the edge of the mattress feels secure too.

-We're pretty impressed by how well it isolates the movement of different people in the bed – the soft layer on top seems to absorb a lot of smaller movements, and then the multiple layers underneath means bigger shifts have much less impact than they do with cheaper, simpler mattresses.
-It's still a single mattress unit, so you will still be able to feel someone getting up or really thrashing around in their sleep, but we've found it great overall for keeping the bounce from someone else's movements really low.
+I'm pretty impressed by how well it isolates the movement of different people in the bed – the soft layer on top seems to absorb a lot of smaller movements, and then the multiple layers underneath means bigger shifts have much less impact than they do with cheaper, simpler mattresses.
+It's still a single mattress unit, so you will still be able to feel someone getting up or really thrashing around in their sleep, but I've found it great overall for keeping the bounce from someone else's movements really low.

 - Memory foam vs spring mattress: what's the difference?